Ann Li

 An exercise in spatial storytelling

-Regarding my role crafting the final concept video, thoroughly planning shot angles, frames, entry and exit points, and "stage directions" prior to filming played a crucial part in the continuity of the video, especially since it was a mix of museum footage and darkroom demo footage.
+Regarding my role crafting the final concept video, thoroughly planning shot angles, frames, entry and exit points, and "stage directions" prior to filming played a crucial part in the continuity of the video, especially since it was a mix of in-situ museum footage and darkroom demo footage.
 Meticulous attention to detail in sourcing and editing background music, aligning it with key actions and cuts in the footage, and mixing/equalizing it with spoken audio added to the communication of our proposed designs.
 Interspersing live footage with darkroom footage of our designed interactions in a convincing way was a fun challenge, and we were delighted to hear feedback from seasoned museum-goers that they could not differentiate what was filmed in house vs. at the museum, attesting to the believability of the video.

 When writing and narrating informational content, it's easy to misjudge the timing of a prepared script.
-Though we carefully considered the content, copy, and tone of narrated content for the Life Beneath the Ice and Iglu: A Disappearing Art interactions, we had to cut a majority of it from the video for the sake of timing and attention.
+Though we carefully researched the content, copy, and tone of narrated content for the Life Beneath the Ice and Iglu: A Disappearing Art interactions, we had to cut a majority of it from the video for the sake of timing and attention.

 Creative vision vs. reality